rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 Specify a _regex_ to extract the files matching the specified selection pattern.

-For example, to extract all files with the extension `.conf` :
+For example, to extract all files with the extension `.conf`:

 ```
 $ tar xvf backup.tar --wildcards '*.conf'
 ```

-keys :
+keys:

   * **--wildcards *.conf** corresponds to files with the extension `.conf`.